oguching/knowledge/wordpress.md

 Plugins
 WordPress plugins are programs that add functionality to a WordPress site using WordPress API.
 Plugins can be written in PHP and JavaScript.
+There are a number of folder structures, just pick one and stick with it or create one that makes sense for the plugin you are writing.

 Suggested Folder Structure
 * wp-plugin-name